JuliusBourbon/Terna/README.md

 ---

 ## 🤝 Contribution
 Pull requests are welcome!
-If you’ve got ideas for new features (like multiplayer mode 👀), feel free to open an issue.
+If you’ve got ideas for new features, feel free to open an issue.

 ---